A Portable Parton-Level Event Generator for the High-Luminosity LHC: Performance

 Using a portability framework like Kokkos in the \Pepper event generator is a novel feature for a production-ready parton-level event generator, and for much of the HEP software stack in general.
-We have therefore tested the performance of the Kokkos \Pepper variant against the native CUDA and the native single-threaded CPU variants, on an A100 GPU and an Intel Core i3-8300 CPU at 3.70\,GHz CPU, respectively.
-Comparing the event throughput, we find that the performance of the Kokkos variant agrees within less than a factor of two with the performance of the native variants when compared on the same hardware, with the native variants being better in most cases.
-This result establishes that using a portability framework is possible without compromising significantly on performance, while at the same time giving access to a much wider range of architectures and computing paradigms.
+We have therefore tested the performance of the Kokkos \Pepper variant against both a native CUDA and a native single-threaded CPU implementation, and looked at results on an A100 GPU and an Intel Core i3-8300 CPU at 3.70\,GHz CPU.
+When comparing the event throughput of the Kokkos and native CUDA implementations on the A100 GPU, we find that the performance of the Kokkos variant agrees within a factor of two, with the performance gap disappearing as computational complexity increases, i.e.\ with increasing process multiplicity.
+Generally, the native algorithm outperforms the Kokkos version.
+This result establishes that using a portability framework is possible without compromising significantly on performance when using a GPU, while at the same time giving access to a much wider range of architectures and computing paradigms.
 With that, we only show Kokkos result in the following.
-We note, however, that our current Kokkos implementation on the CPU does not utilize vectorization capabilities.
-We have constructed a vectorized version of out native C++ implementation with the help of the VCL library~\cite{vcl}, which shows that significant speedups can be achieved on the CPU.
+We note, however, that our current Kokkos implementation on the CPU does not utilize vectorization capabilities, while our native C++ implementation does so with the help of the VCL library~\cite{vcl}, which provides significant speedups on the CPU.
 Because the focus of the analysis here is on portability, these improvements are not yet included in Figs.~\ref{fig:kokkos_ggttng} and~\ref{fig:kokkos_procs}.
 We expect to provide a Kokkos implementation with vectorization capabilities in the future.
+For a more in-depth discussion of CPU vectorization of \Pepper, see App.~\ref{app:cpu_vectorization}.